amaccis/amaccis.github.io/content/posts/trying-to-learn-haskell-list-comprehensions.md

 ```
 where, as you can see, syntactically, you practically embed a loop into a list.

 That is good but, in my opinion Haskell does even a better job in terms of syntax.
-Take a look at this
+Take a look at that
 ```haskell
 s = [2*x | x <- [1..10]]
 ```